mfschmidt/mfschmidt.github.io/_posts/2021-11-03-Atlases for FSL and fMRIPrep.markdown

 But this sets things up as far as we can take them for now.
 Most importantly, scripts looking for atlases in
 $FSLDIR/data/atlases/ will be able to find them and extract ROIs in the appropriate spaces.

-This process has was done on all NYSPI jjm nodes with FSL on Wednesday, Nov 3, 2021, so they all contain the MNI152NLin2009cAsym atlases.
+This process was done on all NYSPI jjm nodes with FSL on Wednesday, Nov 3, 2021, so they all contain the MNI152NLin2009cAsym atlases.